 I am the woman who follows her own crooked, muddy, rocky path.
 I enjoy climbing over the many rocks, branches and mud in my way- it’s like a game to me – walking, weaving in and out and running to avoid falling.
 I am the woman who will wear bright colors in a sea of pale neutrals.
 I am the woman who is independent and will question the obvious.
 I am the woman who seeks out people who are different because she seeks to understand human nature that is not like her own.
 I used to be that girl who says yes to avoid conflict, who would go to the bathroom with large groups of women, afraid of shadows, truths, authenticity and being alone.
 I will never be that girl again.
 I would rather be the solitary woman than that girl surrounded by people who call themselves friends.

 This past week was a tough one.
 M and I in particular we fell into that sad place.
 Homesick and missing friends.
 Tuesday night we attended M’s first Boy Scout Troop meeting.
 I sat back and observed the group dynamics and how M was received.
 We went home disappointed and deflated.
 M commented on the ride home “Well, that was the loneliest Boy Scout meeting I ever attended.”
 I wiped back my tears in the dark, once again, this time consoling him- saying- “it’s okay bud- I understand.”
 I woke up angry the next day- angry that back in California our Boy Scout troop was filled with boys who are friendly, outgoing, and fun and parents who are involved, organized and creative.
 And that we are no longer a part of those things.
 Feeling sorry for myself and for M. I went about my day- trying to shift my thinking to focusing on those things that make me happy.
-Grateful for: Read the rest of this entry
+Grateful for: Continue reading “Not Settling”

 We had our first real summer thunderstorm last night.
 Thunder shook the whole house, lightning lit up the entire sky and rain poured like a monsoon.
 It went on for a good four hours.
 I think my state of mind can best be summed up by what I said as I held on to her for dear life in bed.
 She said “Um Mommy why are you hugging me like a baby hugs her mommy when I’m the baby and you are the Mommy?”
 I couldn’t stop giggling.
 These kids have adjusted to life in the mid-west better than I seem to have.